Twinklebear/LPCGame/README.md

 - States are now loaded from file when needed, saved when they exit, deleted from the statemanager and a new state is loaded, only one state is tracked by the StateManager at a time instead of the vector like before, because they're loaded from file only when they're needed.
 - State Manager is looking good, state system seems to be running well
 - Image is able to generate uniform clips and can also Load/Save clips to file
+- Tile's box, type and solid are now saved and loaded